 - Scheduled Dates—The Start Date and End Date entered when the project was created.

-- Actual Dates—The date when work on the first task actually started, and the date that the last task on the timelime is currently due.
+- Actual Dates—The date when work on the first task actually started, and the date that the last task on the timeline is currently due.

-When you click on Project Scheduled Dates (“ ”) in the timeline header, a thin bar representing the actual dates of each project appears below the scheduled dates.
+When you click on Project Scheduled Dates in the timeline header, a thin bar representing the actual dates of each project appears above the scheduled dates.

 Click the Project Scheduled Dates button again to return to the default Schedule view.

-When you click the Last Task (“ ”) button, it will highlight the project in the list with the due date furthest out on the timelime.
+When you click the Last Task (“ ”) or Critical Path (“ ”) button, it will highlight the project in the list with the due date furthest out on the timeline.